valentinilk/compose-shimmer/README.md

 ### Desktop

-The desktop app can be launched by using the `demo.desktop` configuration in Android Studio.
-Or run `./gradlew :shared:run` in the terminal.
+The desktop app can be launched by using the `sample.desktop` configuration in Android Studio.
+Or run `./gradlew :sample:run` in the terminal.

 ### Browser

-To run the sample in the browser, simply use the `demo.browser` configuration in Android Studio.
-Or run `./gradlew :shared:jsBrowserRun` in the terminal.
+To run the sample in the browser, simply use the `sample.browser` configuration in Android Studio.
+Or run `./gradlew :sample:jsBrowserDevelopmentRun` in the terminal.

 ### WebAssembly (Wasm)

-To run the wasm sample use the `demo.wasm` configuration in Android Studio or run `./gradlew :shared:wasmJsBrowserRun` in the terminal.
+To run the wasm sample use the `sample.wasm` configuration in Android Studio or run `./gradlew :sample:wasmJsBrowserDevelopmentRun` in the terminal.

 ## License